benalexau/rpc-bench/results/20160920/README.md

 ### Results

-All values are in nanoseconds.
+All values are in microseconds.

 #### Ping-Pong